-My research interest is in international and comparative restructuring and insolvency law, financial regulation and supervision, (behavioral) law and economics and (behavioral) corporate governance.
+I am currently a Postdoctoral Fellow in Strategic Management at the Goethe-University in Frankfurt (Gemany).
+My research interests are in international and comparative restructuring and insolvency law, financial distress, (behavioral) law and economics and (behavioral) corporate governance.

 In April 2014, I was awareded a PhD in Law from Humboldt-University of Berlin for my dissertation "Promoting an Effective Rescue Culture with Debt-Equity-Swaps?
 A Comparative Study of Restructuring Public Companies in Germany and England" under the supervision of Professor Christoph G. Paulus.

 I am a 2006 graduate of the University of Bamberg (MA in International and European Business Studies) and a 2009 graduate of the German Graduate School of Management and Law (LL.M Business Law).